 - Alcohol, Entertainment & Late Night Refreshment Licensing;

 - Budget - Joint Overview and Scrutiny;

 - Community Governance Review Working Group;

 - Environment Overview and Scrutiny;

 - Licensing; and

-- Rural and Communities Overview and Scrutiny (Vice-Chairman).
+- Rural and Communities Overview and Scrutiny (Vice Chairman).

-2.3 At the time of preparing this report, Councillor Cunnington has not attended Code of Conduct training in either 2023 or 2024.
+2.3 Since his election, Councillor Cunnington has not attended Code of Conduct training.
 In 2024, he has completed the following training: